uwcartlab/webmapping/Chapter10/readme.md

 ### III.
 Chart Annotation

 As it stands, the bar chart gives the user a better sense of the shape of our attribute dataset for the mapped attribute.
-However, it would be difficult to tell anything about the attribute _values_ without contextual informatoin.
+However, it would be difficult to tell anything about the attribute _values_ without contextual information.
 Some of this information will be given to the user via the _retrieve_ operator in Chapter 11.
 However, just a glance at the chart should give the user a basic overview of the data range.
 Thus, we need to annotate the chart, adding the important contextual information that supports interpretation of the visualization.

 One approach we can take is to add the attribute values as numerical text to the bars themselves.
-Recall from Chapter 8 that only can be added within `<text>` elements in an SVG graphic.
+Recall from Chapter 8 that text only can be added within `<text>` elements in an SVG graphic.
 We can add our bar values by creating a new `.selectAll()` selection similar to our `bars` block, but appending `<text>` elements instead of `<rect>` elements (Example 2.8).

 ###### Example 2.8: Adding text to the bars in _main.js_